austinzheng/Cormorant/README.md

 ### Profiling

 Unfortunately profiling is a little more cumbersome to set up.
-After you've chosen which Instrument you want to use, you have to click the red Record button, then wait half a second, then click on the dropdown list that says "Terminal.app" and select "Lambdatron" from the "System Processes" section.
+After you've chosen which Instrument you want to use, you have to click the red Record button, then wait half a second, then click on the dropdown list that says "Terminal.app" and select "LambdatronREPLRunner" from the "System Processes" section.
 Then press the square Stop button, and press it again to begin recording in earnest.

-The current Xcode scheme is set to build an optimized version of Lambdatron when profiling (and a debug version when running normally).
-There is a significant performance difference between the two versions, be aware.

 ### Logging